yesodweb/yesodweb.com-content/blog/2013/05/yesod-1-2-released.md

 Most of the changes to upgrade your site to 1.2 should be fairly mechanical.
 I started a [wiki page for the upgrade](https://github.com/yesodweb/yesod/wiki/1.2-upgrade).
 If you have any issues, please note them there or on the mail list.

-We hope you enjoy using 1.2
+We hope you enjoy using Yesod 1.2